-Sub-skill Proficiency Descriptor (for the end of the school year) Sub-Skiii Grade 1 Knowledge and Fluency of Math Facts Fact fluency (accurate, efficient and flexible knowledge of math facts) based on conceptual understanding (e.g., whole number concepts, place value concepts, and representing math facts in concrete, pictorial, and symbolic forms) is encouraged rather than memorization of discrete facts.
+Sub-skill Proficiency Descriptor (for the end of the school year) Grade 2 Knowledge and Fluency of Math Facts Fact fluency (accurate, efficient and flexible knowledge of math facts) based on conceptual understanding (e.g., whole number concepts, place value concepts, and representing math facts in concrete, pictorial, and symbolic forms) is encouraged rather than memorization of discrete facts.
 Rote memorization of facts should not be prioritized at this level.
-Compose and decompose sets up to 10 using concrete, pictorial, and symbolic forms (e.g., showing how 7 on a 10-frame can be made with 5 and 2 10-frames) Use computational and mental math strategies such as counting on fingers to begin to learn math facts up to 10 Explore a variety of activities such as games, discussions (e.g., a number talk of ways to make 7) and problem solving Understanding of Operations Understanding of operations builds on math fact fluency.
+Describe and use computational and mental math strategies (e.g., doubles, making groups of 10, counting back from a starting number, and knowledge of fact families) to develop addition and subtraction math fact fluency for numbers up to 20 Explore a variety of activities such as games, discussions (e.g., patterns observed when listing different ways to make 10) and problem solving (connect to Algebraic Thinking) Understanding of Operations Understanding of operations builds on math fact fluency.
 It also requires an understanding of concepts such as place value to be able to add, subtract, multiply, and divide larger numbers beyond known math facts.
 The development and practice of various computational and mental math strategies builds flexibility in doing operations and applying these skills to solve contextual problems.
-Compose and decompose sets up to 20 using concrete, pictorial, and symbolic forms to demonstrate understanding that addition brings sets of objects together and subtraction represents taking away from a set, or the difference between two amounts Demonstrate understanding that addition and subtraction are related/opposite operations (e.g., show fact families such as 12 + 6 = 18 and 18 - 6 = 12 by connecting and disconnecting interlocking blocks) Use computational and mental math strategies such as doubles, making groups of 10, and counting on from a starting number, to demonstrate understanding of addition and subtraction for numbers up to 20 Solve contextual addition and subtraction problems Choose the appropriate operation and strategy to solve a contextual problem Explain their thinking using mathematical language (e.g., "I added the two sets because I needed to see how many I had all together.")
+Demonstrate understanding that addition brings sets of objects together and subtraction represents taking away from a set, or the difference between two amounts, for numbers up to 100 Use computational and mental math strategies such as doubles, decomposing by place value, and compensating Represent addition and subtraction using concrete, pictorial, and symbolic forms (e.g., number line, hundred chart, writing equations for ways to make 12) Estimate sums and differences to 100 Solve contextual addition and subtraction problems Choose the appropriate operation and strategy to solve a contextual problem Explain their thinking to others using mathematical language (e.g., "I subtracted because I want to see how many more they have than I have.")